 Pure gold has a yellow tint, so yellow gold doesn’t need any additional elements to affect its color; however, it does need additional alloys to increase its durability.
 You wouldn’t want 24K gold because it is far too fragile to wear, and you won’t find it anywhere because it is far too fragile to even make.

 White gold typically has more metal alloys than yellow gold to give it its white color.
 Just like the copper alloys help make rose gold pink, white gold alloys composed of elements such as manganese, palladium, and nickel make white gold whiteish.
 While not an issue for everyone, many people with sensitive skin are allergic to nickel and should probably steer clear of white gold unless it is plated with rhodium.
 If you’re allergic to nickel or are concerned you might be, ask your jeweler for a white gold ring made without nickel alloys altogether to be safe.

 Yellow gold and white gold, while both containing elements of gold, are different colors, which is perhaps the biggest difference between the two and will impact personal preference the most.

 Yellow gold is the color you think of when you think of gold, while white gold appears more silver than gold and has a white sheen.
 Yellow gold looks great on everyone and with almost every style and color of stone.
 It’s warm, inviting, and classic.
 White gold is also classic, but it has an overall cooler tone that stands out against all skin shades.
-It pairs best with stones that are also cooler in color, such as colorless diamonds, emeralds, and blue sapphires.
+White gold engagement rings pair best with stones that are also cooler in color, such as colorless diamonds, emeralds, and blue sapphires.